bubl-ai/bubl-ai.github.io/_posts/2024-02-10-Raspberry-Pi-Setup.md

 categories: [Raspberry Pi, Setup]
 ---

-# Let's Kick Off the Raspberry Pi Adventure! :boom
+# Let's Kick Off the Raspberry Pi Adventure!

 ## Why Start from Scratch?
 Starting from scratch is like starting a video game on easy mode – it's the best way to learn, have some fun, and maybe break a few things along the way - because let's be real, that's where the real learning happens!